sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 Our collaborators ask us to continue the code development to generalize the coding steps.
 Once we get this working for 25 measurements, our task changes to also plot the first 100 and the first 500 measurements in two additional plots.

-Reflect around a typical development workflow in a small project.
 This example is in Python but we will try to see “through” the code and focus on the bigger picture and hopefully manage to imagine other languages in its place.
 For the Python experts: we will not see the most elegant Python.